Community Care Worker

 Please refer to the Declaration policy, table 15 for the requirements on supervision.

 Modified supervision arrangements available: YES

-Adequate Training Arrangements - Specified Community Care Qualifications
+Adequate Training Arrangements - Certificate III in Individual Support (Community Care Worker)

 Employers are required to provide, or arrange to provide the facilities, range of work, supervision and training as detailed in the training plan.

 1. A person who has satisfactorily completed a traineeship in the trainee's calling, and is the holder of a completion certificate issued under an Act, or